It began on a gold escalator. It may have ended at Four Seasons Total Landscaping.

 One.
 A marcher said the “Hail Mary” over and over again.

 Two.
-A group of young men with half-assed tactical gear spoke of “malnourished socialists” and the Carter-Baker Commission on election reform.
+A group of young men spoke of “malnourished socialists” and the Carter-Baker Commission on election reform.

 Three.
 They were joined by a small group carrying a tapestry of Jesus Christ.